splineops/splineops/docs/user-guide/02_resize.rst

 This method is especially powerful for:

-- **downsampling**, where aliasing suppression is critical,
+- downsampling, where aliasing suppression is critical,
-- **interpolating scientific or medical data**, where signal fidelity matters most,
+- interpolating scientific or medical data, where signal fidelity matters most,
-- **use in invertible pipelines**, as the projection preserves information structure well.
+- use in invertible pipelines, as the projection preserves information structure well.

 While least-squares projection is computationally more intensive and designed for float64 precision, it offers the gold standard in quality among the available resizing methods in `splineops`.